hashicorp/terraform-aws-nomad/modules/install-nomad/README.md

 1. If `/usr/local/bin` isn't already part of `PATH`, you should add it so you can run the `nomad` command without specifying the full path.

+## Dependencies

+The install script assumes that `systemd` is already installed.
+We use it as a cross-platform supervisor to ensure Nomad is started whenever the system boots and restarted if the Nomad process crashes.
+Additionally, it is used to store all logs which can be accessed using `journalctl`.

 ## Why use Git to install this code?